Huawei: Phones

-Huawei is the third-biggest smartphone maker in the world, after Apple and Samsung.
+As of August 2018, Huawei was the second-biggest smartphone maker in the world, after Samsung.
 Their portfolio of phones includes both high-end smartphones, its Huawei Mate series and Huawei Pura series, and cheaper handsets that fall under its Honor brand.

-Cheaper handsets fall under its Honor brand.
 Honor was created in order to elevate Huawei-branded phones as premium offerings.
 In 2020, Huawei agreed to sell the Honor brand to a state-owned enterprise of the Shenzhen municipal government.
 Consequently, Honor was initially reported to be cut off from access to Huawei's IPs, which consists of more than 100,000 active patents by the end of 2020, and additionally cannot tap into Huawei's large R&D resources where $20 billion had been committed for 2021.
-However, Wired magazine noted in 2021 that Honor devices still had not differentiated their software much from Huawei phones and that core apps and certain engineering features, like the Honor-engineered camera features looked "virtually identical" across both phones.
+However, Wired magazine noted in 2021 that Honor devices still had not differentiated their software much from Huawei phones and that core apps and certain engineering features, like the Honor-engineered camera features, looked "virtually identical" across both phones.